What Is Product Analytics? Examples, Metrics, Use Cases

 1. Choose the right product analytics platform

-2. Create a team of stakeholders
+2. Create a cross-functional team of product analytics collaborators

 Product analytics are a team sport.
 Everyone involved in the product management & promotion process needs a seat at the table so they can: